 An effective lead management system can make or break your business.
 When someone reaches out to learn more about what you do, you can’t afford to drop the ball.
-Unfortunately, a lot of businesses have trouble staying on top of incoming leads and ultimately end up losing out on those opportunities.
+Unfortunately, a lot of businesses have trouble keeping up with lead generation and ultimately end up losing out on those opportunities.

 Are you one of them?
 Here are some of the most common ways businesses lose leads and what you can do to avoid those pitfalls.